-- 1. Student registration for parking must be done in the following manner: Payment for parking is made at the Student Financial Services Office in the Laura Lee Blanton building, or on line at Campus Essential section, select parking and it will be billed directly to your student account.
+1. Student registration for parking must be done in the following manner: Payment for parking is made at the Student Financial Services Office in the Laura Lee Blanton building, or on line at Campus Essential section, select parking and it will be billed directly to your student account.
 SMU ID is required.
-The student reports to the Park 'n Pony Office at Hughes/Trigg Student Center and presents proof of payment of the parking fee.
+The student reports to the Park 'n Pony Office at Hughes-Trigg Student Center and presents proof of payment of the parking fee.
 A student must have an SMU ID and the license plate number of the vehicle to be registered.
 Park 'n Pony will issue the appropriate decal to each person.
-The parking permit must be affixed to outside of the rear windshield of the vehicle, driver's side in the lower portion of the glass in such a manner that the identifying number is visible and legible.
-Vehicles without a rear window or those with louvers on the back window may place the permit on the rear bumper. - 2.
-In certain cases, a person not officially registered to park on campus may be issued a temporary permit.
+The parking permit must be affixed to the inside of the rear windshield of the vehicle, driver's side in the lower portion of the glass in such a manner that the identifying number is visible and legible.
+Vehicles without a rear window or those with louvers or tinted back windows must place the permit on the inside front windshield, next to the state inspection sticker.

+2. In certain cases, a person not officially registered to park on campus may be issued a temporary permit.
 This permit must be affixed inside the rear window, driver's side lowest corner, with the kind of authorization indicated on the face of the permit.
 Inquiries regarding temporary permits should be directed to the Park 'n Pony Office at 214-768-7275.